OSU-NLP-Group/SeeActChromeExtension/README.md

-# SeeActChromeExtension
+# SeeAct Web Agent (Chrome Extension)

-Chrome extension to allow end-users to leverage the logic/behavior of the Python code in the [SeeAct repository](https://github.com/OSU-NLP-Group/SeeAct/tree/main) (i.e. just loading a chrome extension rather than having to install python and playwright locally and then download/run SeeAct).
+Chrome extension to allow users to leverage the logic/behavior of the Python code in the [SeeAct repository](https://github.com/OSU-NLP-Group/SeeAct/tree/main) (i.e. just loading a chrome extension rather than having to install python and playwright locally and then download/run SeeAct).
 It also allows them to use their own login sessions (since it runs in their existing Chrome window/tab rather than in a separate/playwright-created